Rider and Trip Type Eligibility Determination

 Division of Family and Children Services (DFCS)

-Eligible DFCS consumers for Temporary Assistance to Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) are eligible for transportation assistance to support their participation in job search activities, work activities, or to meet personal responsibilities.
+Eligible DFCS individuals for Temporary Assistance to Needy Families (TANF) and Supplemental Nutrition Assistance Program (SNAP) are eligible for transportation assistance to support their participation in job search activities, work activities, or to meet personal responsibilities.
 DFCS case management staff may authorize transportation for additional child welfare trips and other trips for non-TANF trip purposes.
 If you are uncertain about the availability of funding for non-TANF transportation needs, contact the RTO to inquire.

 Department of Behavioral Health and Disabilities (DBHDD)